MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/azure-template.md

 > [!NOTE]
 > The process can take 2-4 hours.
 Even when the Azure portal shows successful deployment, configuration scripts continue to run.
 Don't restart the VMs during the process.

-To see the status of the configuration scripts, connect to the `<prefix>PS1` server, and view the following file: `%windir%\TEMP\ProvisionScript\PS1.json`.
+To see the status of the configuration scripts, connect to the `<prefix>PS01` server, and view the following file: `%windir%\TEMP\ProvisionScript\PS01.json`.
 If it shows all steps as complete, the process is done.

+ [!NOTE]
+> When using the Current Branch Template, the json file used is CAS.json at same location in `<prefix>CS01` server.

 To connect to the VMs, first get from the Azure portal the public IP addresses for each VM.
 When you connect to the VM, the domain name is `contoso.com`.
 Use the credentials that you specified in the deployment template.
 For more information, see [How to connect and log on to an Azure virtual machine running Windows](/azure/virtual-machines/windows/connect-logon).